What Is Smart Access Memory (SAM Or Resizable BAR)?

 While NVIDIA and Intel are slowly introducing Resizable BAR on their platforms too.

 Su claimed that this new feature with the RDNA 2 graphics card would provide a performance boost of 5% to 15%, depending on the game.
-That’s a solid performance increase considering all you need to do is flip a switch.
+That’s a substantial performance increase considering all you need to do is flip a switch.

 Table of ContentsShow